 (Click here to learn more)

-Jenn Harper is the award-winning founder and CEO of Cheekbone Beauty Cosmetics, a B Corp Certified brand known for its commitment to sustainability, inclusivity, and supporting Indigenous communities.
-Since its launch in 2015, Cheekbone Beauty has grown into a powerhouse, now featured in Sephora Canada and 550 JC Penney locations across the USA.
+Jenn Harper is the award-winning founder and CEO of Cheekbone Beauty Cosmetics, a B Corp Certified brand known for its commitment to sustainability, inclusion, and supporting Indigenous communities.
+Since launching in 2015, Jenn has grown Cheekbone from a digital startup into a powerhouse featured in Sephora Canada and over 550 JCPenney stores across the U.S.

 Darryl Gray (he/him)